 Dually-enrolled students are individuals who are still attending high school but are concurrently enrolled in college courses.
-Dually-enrolled students may take up to two college courses per semester at a reduced course rate that is approximately one-third the normal per-course tuition amount.
-For 1995-1996 the dually-enrolled per-course tuition rate is \$477.
-Dually-enrolled students who are taking more than two college courses in a semester will be charged the regular course rate for the additional courses.
+Dually-enrolled students may take up to two college courses per semester at a reduced rate that is approximately one-third the normal semester hour amount.
+For 1996-1997 the dually-enrolled per-semester hour tuition rate is \$147.00.
+Dually-enrolled students who are taking more than two college courses in a semester will be charged the regular semester hour rate for the additional courses.
 Tuition charges for dually-enrolled students are due in full at the beginning of each semester unless alternative arrangements are made with the Financial Services Office.